Hermine brings gusty winds, power outages

 In all, under an inch of rain is in the forecast, again, possibly higher for the Twin Forks, said John Murray, National Weather Service meteorologist based in Upton.

-Some areas, particularly in eastern Suffolk, were seeing light rain early Tuesday, with chances increasing through the day, expected primarily for afternoon into early evening hours, he said.
+Some areas, particularly in eastern Suffolk, saw light rain Tuesday morning, with chances increasing through the day, expected primarily for afternoon into early evening hours, he said.

 Temperatures will be in the mid- to upper-70s, forecasters said.

-As of 5 a.m.
-Tuesday, Hermine was about 105 miles south of Montauk Point, heading closer to shore, and was expected to slow down later in the day and likely stall, the National Hurricane Center said in an update.
+As of 8 a.m.
+Tuesday, Hermine was about 95 miles south of Montauk Point, heading west near 6 mph, and was expected to slow down later in the day and likely stall, the National Hurricane Center said.

-With a turn to the north, then northeast by Wednesday, it was expected to weaken gradually in the coming days, the update said.
+With a turn to the northeast on Wednesday, Hermine was expected to weaken gradually, the hurricane center said.

 With William Murphy